 The gateway will forward to the server every single LoRaWAN payload it receives.
 That includes neighboring LoRaWAN node's payloads as well.
 It might not be ideal to forward everything, as, for example, it can increase the data amount used (and directly impact ISP plan cost).

-The Join EUI menu allows you to specify a range of Join EUI's that the gateway will forward.
+The Join EUI menu allows you to specify a balcklisted or a whitelisted range of JOIN EUI's that the gateway should forward (if it is "whitelisted") or should block (if it is "blacklisted").
 After adding the range, make sure to apply it to the server settings.

 You can find the Join EUI used by your node with the help of RouterOS GUI.
 Go to the "LoRa" section and to the "Traffic" sub-menu (which is only available using the graphical interface).
 After you power your LoRaWAN node, the node should send a "Join-request" packet.
 Double-click on it to inspect it: